Trajectory Prediction with Graph-based Dual-scale Context Fusion: Related Work

 \section{Related Work}

 Learning-based motion prediction has drawn much attention in recent years.
-Pioneering works focus on leveraging neural networks to discover the motion pattern under the potential interactions~\cite{alahi2016social, gupta2018social, deo2018convolutional, vemula2018social}.
+Pioneering works focus on leveraging neural networks to discover the motion pattern under the potential interactions~\cite{alahi2016social, deo2018convolutional, vemula2018social}.
 In these approaches, the trajectory is usually encoded using recurrent neural networks (RNNs), while convolutional neural networks (CNNs), pooling operators, or attention mechanisms are applied to model interactions among agents.
-To consider context such as drivable area and HD maps, a common approach is to render the driving environment into multi-channel BEV images and use CNNs to perform feature extraction~\cite{lee2017desire, cui2019multimodal, chai2019multipath, zhao2019multi, phan2020covernet}.
+To consider context such as drivable area and HD maps, a common approach is to render the driving environment into multi-channel BEV images and use CNNs to perform feature extraction~\cite{cui2019multimodal, chai2019multipath, zhao2019multi, phan2020covernet}.
 Cui~\textit{et al.}~\cite{cui2019multimodal} use a target-centric RGB image as input, and semantic elements are rendered using different colors.
-Since rasterization inevitably causes information loss and ignores the useful map topology, context-encoding methods based on vectorized data derived directly from HD maps have also been proposed.
-VectorNet~\cite{gao2020vectornet} takes agents' trajectories and semantic elements as vectorized subgraphs, and uses GNNs to encode local features.
+Since rasterization inevitably causes information loss and ignores the graph topology, context-encoding methods based on the vectorized map data have also been proposed.
+VectorNet~\cite{gao2020vectornet} takes agents' trajectories and semantic elements as vectorized subgraphs and uses GNNs to encode local features.
 Then a global interaction graph is applied to perform feature fusion among subgraphs.
-Meanwhile, LaneGCN~\cite{liang2020learning} further utilizes the inherent topology of maps and proposes a novel lane convolution operator, achieving more effective context fusion, and LaneRCNN~\cite{zeng2021lanercnn} presents a graph-based representation for agents and conducts feature fusion in a graph-to-graph manner.
+LaneGCN~\cite{liang2020learning} further utilizes the inherent topology of maps and proposes a novel lane convolution operator, achieving more effective context fusion.